runodp/dagster-odp/docs/tutorials/weather_tutorial.md

       database_path: data/weather_analysis.db
 ```

-This configuration defines the resources that Dagster ODP will create for our pipeline.
-In Dagster ODP, we define resources in the `dagster_config` file.
+This configuration defines the resources that dagster-odp will create for our pipeline.
+In dagster-odp, we define resources in the `dagster_config` file.
 This is different from standard Dagster, where resources are typically defined in Python code.
 This approach allows for easier configuration management and separates resource definitions from business logic.

 Here's what this resource configuration does:

 1. It specifies a `duckdb` resource, which is a pre-built ODP resource.
 2. The `database_path` parameter tells DuckDB where to store the persistent database file.

-Dagster ODP will convert this configuration into a Dagster resource that our assets can use.
+dagster-odp will convert this configuration into a Dagster resource that our assets can use.

 ## Step 3: Create a Custom Task

-One of the powerful features of Dagster ODP is the ability to create custom tasks.
+One of the powerful features of dagster-odp is the ability to create custom tasks.
 Let's create a custom task to download files from a URL.

 Create a new file `weather_analysis/tasks.py` with the following content: